Sonakhach/project6/README.md

 c) What were the exact coordinates of where the bears were lying down?

-Go googlmap and search with  addrecc
+Go googlmap and search with  address

 ![ing](https://github.com/Sonakhach/project6/blob/main/Screenshot%20from%202025-03-10%2014-03-39.png)